Historic Synagogues and Jewish Cemeteries in Norfolk and Portsmouth, Virginia

 Mikro Kodesh Synagogue Norfolk VA

-6. Mikro Kodesh Cemetery 3133 Kemet Rd, Chesapeake, VA 23325.
 The path that leads to the cemetery is across the street from the above address.
 The back of the cemetery is slightly visible from Berkley Ave but is mostly blocked by a fence and overgrown bushes.
-The cemetery was locked.
-Link to www.findagrave.com
+The cemetery was locked when I visited.
+Find a Grave listing for Berkley Cemetery

 Mikro Kodesh cemetery Norfolk VA